 The association soccer club Sunderland, which traces its history back to 1879, occupies a worthy place in the annals of English soccer.
 The team, playing in the third echelon of English soccer – League 1, has a rich history and boasts several championships in the highest league.
 The club’s achievements include winning the FA Charity Shield in 1936.

-The emblem of Sunderland Football Club has a deep tradition and draws inspiration from the coat of arms of the city of Sunderland.
-Although the official symbol of the city was a black cat, the soccer club decided to develop this symbolism.
+The emblem of Sunderland Football Club has a deep tradition and draws inspiration from the city of Sunderland’s coat of arms.
+Although the city’s official symbol was a black cat, the soccer club decided to develop this symbolism.
 The lone black cat was artistically reinterpreted into two majestic lions.
-This transformation not only gives the club’s emblem a special flavor but also represents the strength and unity of the team on the soccer field.
+This transformation gives the club’s emblem a special flavor and represents the team’s strength and unity on the soccer field.

 Watford

-The emblem of the team “Watford,” playing in the English Premier League, is not like the others.
-It does not repeat their popular nicknames: “Hornets” or “Yellow Army”.
+The English Premier League team Watford’s emblem is unlike the others.
+It does not repeat their popular nicknames: “Hornets” or “Yellow Army.”
 This club, which traces its history back to 1881, proudly represents its hometown of Watford, Hertfordshire.

-The emblems of Watford Football Club show the constant influence of the symbolism of the town in which it is based.
+The emblems of Watford Football Club show the constant influence of the symbolism of the town it is based in.
 The current emblem intriguingly depicts a stag’s head framed by a geometric diamond-shaped pentagon.
-The club’s name, Watford, sits above the emblem and is in large sans-serif font in upper case.
+The club’s name, Watford, sits above the emblem in large sans-serif font in upper case.

 This modern visual identity is designed to be memorable and distinctive.
 This design strategy allows Watford to maintain a unique position among the many EPL teams.